Medically reviewed by Drugs.com. Last updated on Jun 7, 2020.

 - If you have an allergy to mesna or any other part of Mesnex (mesna injection).

-- If your child is a newborn or infant.
+- If the patient is a newborn or infant.
 This medicine has benzyl alcohol in it.
-Benzyl alcohol may cause very bad and sometimes deadly side effects in newborns or infants.
+Benzyl alcohol may cause severe and sometimes deadly side effects in newborns or infants.
 Do not give Mesnex (mesna injection) to a newborn or infant.
-This medicine is not approved for use in children.

 This medicine may interact with other drugs or health problems.